 PRTG Manual: Tags

-For every object in your PRTG setup, you can not only name objects, you can also define tags in the object settings to additionally mark an object as a member of certain categories.
-Although some tags are automatically predefined when adding objects, you are completely free in which tags you want to add.
+For every object in your PRTG setup, you can not only name objects, you can also define tags in the object settings to additionally mark an object as belonging to certain categories.
+Although some tags are automatically predefined when you add objects, you are completely free to add tags as you like.
 For example, you can mark all of the bandwidth sensors that are especially important for you with the tag bandwidth_important.

 Later on, you can view lists of objects with certain tags (helpful for multi-edit of settings), or select sensors via tags when creating reports.
 A smart arrangement of tags can be a huge time saver.
 The keys enter, space, or comma confirm a tag.

 You can also change tags for several objects simultaneously using the multi-edit function.

 The tags in the settings of an object are automatically inherited by all other objects underneath in the Object Hierarchy.
 You can view inherited tags in section Parent Tags in the settings of a sensor, device, or group.
-So, for example, a device with the tag myExampleTag automatically passes on this tag to all sensors that you add to it.
+So, for example, a device with the tag myExampleTag automatically passes on this tag to all sensors that you add to the device.
 These sensors appear in lists whenever you search for myExampleTag.
 This is useful, for example, when you include sensors by tag in reports settings, because you do not have to tag every single sensor manually.